-Join Our South African School Project!
+Join Our South African school project!
 Fancy doing something different, while seeing South Africa?
-We work closely with schools where we teach English on a volunteer basis.
+We work closely with schools where we teach English.
 We need volunteers to help us with our school project.

 Join Our South African School Project – Quick Checks